-At the current published rates, an estimated total tuition, fees and living expense price for a 4 year bachelor's degree at University of Connecticut is $124,176 for students graduating in normal time.
+At the current published rates, an estimated total tuition, fees and living expense price for a 4 year bachelor's degree at UConn is $143,056 for students graduating in normal time.
 This methodology for estimating the 4 year cost is a straight multiple of the most recent reported annual total cost and does not factor in tuition increases during the time you're in school.
 It also assumes you receive no grant or scholarship aid and pay the full list price.

 A potentially more accurate but less conservative estimate of a degree cost can be made by using the school's annual $14,877 in-state net price as the basis.
 Applying this cost over 4 would estimate the cost of a degree at $59,508**

 If you end up on the "five year plan" and need an additional year to graduate, your five year cost could be as high as $178,820 or $74,385 using an average net price.

 **Based on a 4 year multiple of Average Annual Net Price for in state students receiving grant or scholarship aid reported to the U.S. Department of Education's 2019/2020 IPEDS Survey.
 Financial aid is only available to those who qualify.
 Consult this school's net price calculator for further understanding of your potential net price.

 Most colleges don't charge students on an annual basis but instead require payment semester by semester.
 If you ever need to take an additional semester of classes to complete you degree you shouldn't have to pay for a full academic year.
 These our estimated costs for a semester at University of Connecticut.

 |Connecticut Resident Total Cost Per Semester||$17,882|

 |Non-Connecticut Resident Total Cost Per Semester||$29,216|